jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-10" aria-expanded="false">What is Live Poll Sync and is it required?</a>
       <div class="content" id="panel-2-10">
-        Yes, Live Poll Sync must be installed if you want the assessments to count for any sort of grade. <br>
+        Yes, Live Poll Sync must be installed if you want the assessments you run to count for any sort of student grade, even for partcipation.
+Students need to click on the Live Poll Sync link in Canvas once during the course.
+As soon as they do that their Live Poll grades will sync to the canvas gradebook, including any assessments they answered before clicking the button. <br>
       </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-11" aria-expanded="false">What is IMathAS?</a>